omrilotan/do/.github/ISSUE_TEMPLATE/activity.md

 name: Activity Suggestion
 about: Suggest an idea for an activity
 title: I have a suggestion for an activity
-labels: suggestion, good first issue
+labels: activity, good first issue
 assignees: omrilotan
 ---